 Section 2.2 The requester does not have to put a records request in writing, and does not have to provide his or her identity or the intended use of the requested public record.
 It is Reminderville’s general policy that this information is not to be requested.

 Section 2.3 Public records are to be available for inspection during regular business hours, with the exception of published holidays.
 Public records, whenever possible, should be made available for inspection promptly.
-In processing a request for inspection of a public record, a Village employee must accompany the requestor during inspection to make certain original records are not taken or altered.
+In processing a request for inspection of a public record, a City employee must accompany the requestor during inspection to make certain original records are not taken or altered.
 Copies of public records must be made available within a reasonable period of time.
 “Prompt” and “reasonable” take into account the volume of records requested; the proximity of the location where the records are stored; and the necessity for any legal review of the records requested.

 Section 2.4 Each request should be evaluated for an estimated length of time required to gather the records.
 Routine requests for records should be satisfied immediately, if feasible to do so.
 Routine requests include, but are not limited to, meeting minutes (both in draft and final form), budgets, salary information, forms and applications, personnel rosters, etc. If fewer than 20 pages of copies are requested or if the records are readily available in an electronic format that can be e-mailed or downloaded easily, these should be made as quickly as the equipment allows.

-All requests for public records must either be satisfied (see Section 2.4) or be acknowledged in writing by the proper village departmental records custodian within five (5) business days following the office’s receipt of the request.
+All requests for public records must either be satisfied (see Section 2.4) or be acknowledged in writing by the proper city departmental records custodian within five (5) business days following the office’s receipt of the request.
 If a request is deemed significantly beyond “routine,” such as seeking a voluminous number of copies or requiring extensive research, the acknowledgment must include the following:

-An estimated number of business days it will take to satisfy the request.
+A. An estimated number of business days it will take to satisfy the request.

-An estimated cost if copies are requested.
+B. An estimated cost if copies are requested.